 The wonderfully talented duo of Hannah and Robin create uber cool urban images with an urban flavour.
 Frequently using mid century architecture as a starting point, Hannah and Robin were originally designers for ceramic ware (hence the name).
 Their enormous appeal has meant that they have also designed for the likes of Conran and Habitat.
 And us too!
 To see a little more about the brand and what they get up to have a peek at their website here.

 Linda Edwards View & buy Linda's designs for Clothkits here

 Shropshire based Linda Edwards' designs have a whimsical and carefree style.
 Birds, trees and animals from her time living in Africa are oft cited as her inspirations (though perhaps not for the unicorn!)
 The Magic Tree Skirt has been very popular with Clothkittens everywhere.
 Linda also designs for ceramics, cards, and has illustrated countless books with her cheerful style.

 Mini Moderns View & buy Mini Moderns designs for Clothkits here

 Our newest colaboration is with textile and wallpaper designers Keith Stephenson and Mark Hampshire of Mini Moderns.
-The first design for us to launch is the Ruby skirt kit, which has been the subject of much excitement here at Clothkits - a positive tussle over who is going to have the first samples!
-And for your mini-me - a girls dress is soon to be realeased.
-Also in the pipeline are a host of exciting designs including jigsaws, groovy chairs and colour in clocks!
-Form an orderly queue please!
-To read more about please follow the link below.
+Which is our fave?
+So hard to choose!
+One fave is the Ruby skirt kit, which has been the subject of much excitement here at Clothkits.
+To read more about the chaps please follow the link below.